From one of our volunteers…..

 You are never on your own as each shift has at least 2 volunteers on duty as a minimum, but more often than not there is 3-4 people on duty.
 As part of a shift team, somebody else will know or can find an answer if you get stuck.
 We call them Lead Volunteers and any volunteer can work towards being a Lead if they have or gain the skills and experience.

 We will never know it all, and every day I add to my personal knowledge, which makes for a good shift.
-The chilled water dispenser and hot drinks machine in the library make for a good tea break when there is a free moment too!”
+The chilled water dispenser and hot drinks facilities in the library make for a good tea break when there is a free moment too!”

 Volunteers do not only work behind the counter – the library needs other volunteers to clean e.g. vacuum, wipe down surfaces, etc, also to do creative things such as make up displays in the library, keep notice boards tidy and up to date, help to organise regular activities or ad hoc events, or even to run their own social/hobby/interest groups.